Posts

 Image

 I’ve been collecting VHS, DVDs and Blu-rays for years, and at this stage I’ve bought and sold more discs than I can count.
 Shelves fill up quickly, and eventually you have to make space for new arrivals.
 That’s where selling comes in.
 Over time, I’ve tried eBay, Amazon Marketplace, Facebook groups and even a few specialist forums, but one site I keep coming back to is eBid .
 It’s not the biggest marketplace out there, but for me as a private seller (and regular buyer), it has a certain appeal that keeps me listing and browsing there.
-If you’re curious how I decide which films actually deserve a place on my shelf, check out How I Judge Whether a Blu-ray is Worth Owning .
-Notes: I’m writing this post now as I reactivate my stores once again, and I thought it might be useful to share my experience for anyone considering giving eBid a try.
-This post contains an affiliate link at the end — if you sign up, I may receive a small commission, at no cost to you.
-Why eBid Works for Sell...
+As someone who still buys, sells and collects physical discs, I’ve written quite a bit about why owning your movies still matters.
+If you’re curious where eBid fits into the bigger picture of collecting, I covered that whole debate in my post Streaming vs Collecting: Why I Always Keep My DVDs & Blu-rays .
+And if you’re wondering whether physical media is actually dying or quietly making a comeback, you might like my post Is Disc Media Dying — or Ju...

 Blu-ray Reviews That Make No Sense – A Collector’s Rant